dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/trajectory_optimization/iLQR/README.md

     iLQR = iLQR_Calculator(n_x=2, n_u=1)

 For the pendulum n_x=2 (positions and velocity) and n_u=1.
-Next the dynamics and const funciton have to be set in the calculator by using:
+Next the dynamics and cost function have to be set in the calculator by using:

     iLQR.set_discrete_dynamics(dynamics)
     iLQR.set_stage_cost(stage_cost)